Center for Cybersecurity and Digital Forensics

 - At least one of these letters must be from a current faculty member, and the second letter may be from either a current or former faculty member, or a current or former employer.

-- Each letter needs to contain the name, position or title, telephone number, email address, and institutional or organizational address of the referee, and the relationship with the applicant, and candid opinions on the qualifications and character of the applicant.
+- Each letter needs to contain the name, position or title, telephone number, email address, and the employer's name and address of the referee, and the relationship with the applicant, and candid opinions on the qualifications and character of the applicant.

 - Each reference letter must be mailed directly to the person and address shown at the end of the scholarship application instructions, or included in the application package in a separate sealed envelope with the reference’s signature and date of signing across the seal.